-For the majority of our loan portfolios, our forecast of forward-looking information variables is established from a "base case" or most likely scenario.
-In forming the "base case" scenario, we consider the forecasts of monetary authorities such as the International Monetary Fund (IMF), World Bank and regulatory/statutory bodies.
-We then derive reasonably possible "upside case" and "downside case" scenarios using the historical performance of variables that are above and below our "base case" along with the application of management judgment.
+For the majority of the Bank's loan portfolios, the forecast of forward-looking information variables is established from a "base case" or most likely scenario.
+In forming the "base case" scenario, the Bank considers the forecasts of monetary authorities such as the International Monetary Fund (IMF), World Bank and regulatory/statutory bodies.
+The Bank then derives reasonably possible "upside case" and "downside case" scenarios using the historical performance of variables that are above and below its "base case" along with the application of management judgment.
 A probability weighting is assigned to our "base case", "upside case" and "downside case" scenarios based on management judgment.

 The inputs and models used for calculating ECLs may not always capture all characteristics of the market at the date of the financial statements.
 To reflect this, qualitative adjustments or overlays are occasionally made as temporary adjustments when such differences are significantly material.
 The use of management overlays requires the application of significant expert judgment that may impact on the amount and timing of the ECL allowance being recognized.
 As such overlays, are continuously reviewed for relevance and accuracy.
-Detailed information about these inputs and sensitivity analysis are provided in Note 36.
+Detailed information about these inputs and sensitivity analysis are provided in Note 35.